Lenses & mirrors

 Immersion lithography

-In 2003, ASML made an important step forward in numerical aperture.
-We developed immersion lithography, which allows chipmakers to print even smaller features by projecting light through a layer of water between the lens and the wafer.
-The water increases the numerical aperture of the systems' optics.
+In 2003, ASML took an important step forward in improving the resolution of our DUV systems.
+We developed immersion lithography, which allows chipmakers to print even smaller features with the same wavelength of light by projecting the light through a layer of water between the lens and the wafer.

 Complexity brings control